bertrandmc/til/aws/developer-associate-notes.md

 Web Distribution: Typically used for websites.
 RTMP: Used for media streaming.

+**Origins**
+S3 Bucket.
+Custom Origin (anything which respects the HTTP protocol, ELB, EC2, S3Website)

+**Security**
+Use Origin Access Identity to restrict access to an S3 bucket, this way users can only access files through CloudFront.

+**CloudFront Signed URL**
+Allow access to a path, no matter the origin.
+Account wide key-pair, only the root can manage it.
+Can filter by IP, path, date, expiration.
+Can leverage cache features.

 MaxCache: 365 days (31536000 milliseconds).
 Default: 24 hours (86400 milliseconds).
 Forward Cookies:

 NOTES:
 Learn the terminology.

+## Global Accelerator

+AWS Global Accelerator is a service that improves the availability and performance of your applications with local or global users.
+It provides static IP addresses that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions, such as your Application Load Balancers, Network Load Balancers or Amazon EC2 instances.
+AWS Global Accelerator uses the AWS global network to optimize the path from your users to your applications, improving the performance of your traffic by as much as 60%.

+**Static anycast IP addresses**
+AWS Global Accelerator provides you with static IP addresses that serve as a fixed entry point to your applications hosted in one or more AWS Regions.
+These IP addresses are anycast from AWS edge locations, so they’re announced from multiple AWS edge locations at the same time.
+This enables traffic to ingress onto the AWS global network as close to your users as possible.
+You can associate these addresses to regional AWS resources or endpoints, such as Application Load Balancers, Network Load Balancers, EC2 instances, and Elastic IP addresses.
+AWS Global Accelerator’s IP addresses serve as the frontend interface of your applications.
+By using these static IP addresses, you don’t need to make any client-facing changes or update DNS records as you modify or replace endpoints.
+The addresses are assigned to your accelerator for as long as it exists, even if you disable the accelerator and it no longer accepts or routes traffic.

+Benefits:

+- Fault tolerance using network zones
+- Global performance-based routing.
+- TCP Termination at the Edge (three-way handshake occurs at the edge).
+- Bring your own IP (BYOIP).
+- Fine-grained traffic control.
+- Continuous availability monitoring.
+- Distributed denial of service (DDoS) resiliency at the edge.

+**Global Accelerator vs CloudFront**
+Both use the AWs global network and edges.
+Both integrate with AWS Shield for DDoS protection.

+`Global Accelerator`:
+Improves performance for application that need constant communication with servers that are in regions far from the user, the global network and edges are only used to proxy the packages faster than the public network.
+Excellent for UDP, IoT (MQTT), Voice Over IP applications.
+Good for HTTP use cases that require deterministic, fast regional failover.

+`CloudFront`:
+Caches content at the edge so most of the time there is no need to a round trip to origin.
+It is about content distribution and not application communication.

+## Snollball

+Snowball is a petabyte-scale data transport solution that uses secure appliances to transfer large amounts of data into and out of the AWS cloud.
+Using Snowball addresses common challenges with large-scale data transfers including high network costs, long transfer times, and security concerns.

+How Pricing Works: Snowball pricing has four main cost components: (1) a service fee for each job you run, (2) data transfer fees from Amazon S3, (3) the shipping costs to transport a Snowball appliance to and from your address, and (4) the number of days you keep Snowball onsite.
+For details on each cost component, see AWS Snowball Pricing.

+USe cases: Large cloud migrations, disaster recover or anything that involves transferring really large amounts of data that would take long to transfer online, even with S3 acceleration.
+For example to uplaod 50TB of data to S3 would take around 5 days and cost $5K, with Snowball it would take 2 days and cost 1700$.

+To move data from Snowball to S3 Glacier you need to use S3 first and then move the data to Glacier using S3 lifecycle policy.

+**Snowball Edge**
+Comes with computing capabilities and allows use to pre-process data while it is being moved in Snowball.

 ## SNS